ventureoo/jabagram/README.md

 #### Animated stickers from Telegram

 Telegram has a proprietary format for animated stickers that probably can't be properly previewed by XMPP clients.
-However, the bridge still sends them as unorganized files.
+The bridge will not forward them to XMPP because they cannot be properly rendered in any XMPP client.

 #### Forwarding private messages